 - Click this button again and go to Area menu and select 90ºN, 180ºW ~ 90ºS, 180ºE.

 Click OK button to apply the settings and load map data to a matrix window.
 It might take seconds for the data to be loaded from WMS server.

 Create a Sphere from Parametric Function

-3. Click on the yellow icon again and select Properties to bring up dialog.
+2. With 1st object selected, click on the yellow icon and select Properties to bring up dialog.
 Under Options node, set Data Type drop-down option as Double(8).